The Six Stages of Health Mastery

 Developing this self-awareness of your transition through these six stages of health mastery

-• can empower you with the knowledge of your transition.
+🔸 Can empower you with knowledge about your transition.

-• It can alleviate any stress or worry or anxiety associated with quitting too early or slow progress,
+🔸 It can alleviate any stress, worry or anxiety associated with quitting too early or slow progress, and

 It sounds pretty good, right?

-So let’s get stuck into a step-by-step guide to the six stages of Health mastery.
+So, let’s get stuck in a step-by-step guide to the six stages of health mastery.

-Now, the best way to do this is to use an example, and I think what I’ll use today is the example of packing your lunch every day when you go to work.
+The best way to do this is to use an example, and I think I’ll use the example of packing your lunch every day when you go to work today.

-So it’s a really, simple thing that you want to do, but sometimes the simplest things are the hardest, right?
+So it’s a really simple thing you want to do, but sometimes the simplest things are the hardest, right?

-And then the third thing is, you know, it creates that stress of having to hunt for food on my lunch breaks.
-So it uses up, a bit of extra time as well.
+Third, it creates the stress of having to hunt for food on my lunch breaks, which takes up a bit of extra time as well.

 Stage One: The Intention

 The first stage of health mastery is having an intention.
-So in this situation, the intention is to alleviate the stress of having to hunt for food and, manage your budget a lot better.
-And obviously, if you look after your nutritional needs yourself, you’ve got more control if you’re packing your own lunch.
+In this situation, the intention is to alleviate the stress of hunting for food and manage your budget better.
+Obviously, if you look after your nutritional needs yourself, you’ve got more control if you pack your own lunch.

 Stage Two: The Action and Behaviour

-The next stage of health mastery is: action.
-So in making this intention, then you start with an action, which is of course, you know, getting the right size lunch box, and you start packing up your lunches, whether it’s leftovers or you’re creating something entirely new.
+The next stage of health mastery is action.
+So, after making this intention, you start with an action, which is, of course, getting the right-sized lunch box.
+Then, you start packing your lunches, whether they’re leftovers or something entirely new.

-It’s a behaviour that you need to indulge in to help reach your health goal, and it’s the repetition of that behaviour or the repetition of that action that takes you into stage three, which is the habit.
+You need to indulge in this behaviour to help reach your health goal.
+Repeating that behaviour or action takes you into stage three, which is the habit.

 Stage Three: The Habit